simon31fu/cmput191/README.md

 The goal of the assignment was to examine the concept of purchasing power parity.
 Similar to the Big Mac index tool that examines the same concept, we created a similar index that instead examines the prices of Red Bull by country.

+### Purchasing Power Parity
+* "The rates of currency conversion that try to equalize the purchasing power of different currencies, by eliminating the different price levels between countries (OECD) (https://data.oecd.org/conversion/purchasing-power-parities-ppp.htm)
+* Macroeconomic analysis measure
+* Can be used to predict and forecast exchange rates, create economic policy, and examine real changes in foreign exchange securities and derivatives
+* Can also be used to normalise GDP figures

+### Why a Red Bull Index?
+* Red Bull is the archetype brand of the energy drink market, having created the market when it first released its product in 1987.
+Over 10 billion cans have been sold since (https://www.redbull.com/int-en/energydrink/red-bull-is-safe)
+* Red Bull is also the most valuable energy drink brand in the world, according to Interbrand (https://interbrand.com/best-global-brands/red-bull/), and uses premium positioning to resist price adjustments due to competing brands

+## Our Analysis

 Let's start by creating a few user defined functions:
 ![UDFs](1.png "UDFs")

 These functions make displaying and scraping tables more efficient, and was the first cell we coded incase we needed to display or scrape multiple tables.